Scout24/afp-resource-maker/README.rst

                 }]
             }

-For a complete list use the policy generator from aws.
+For a complete list use the `AWS policy generator <http://awspolicygen.s3.amazonaws.com/policygen.html>`.

 The advantage of this setup is, that you are able to create a multiaccount setup, where the the other accounts can grant permission on roles from the